Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Results and discussion

 \subsection{Screening Energy-GNoME database}

-Our starting point is the identified cathodes in Energy-GNoME \cite{DEANGELIS2025100605, de_angelis_energy-gnome_2024} with 90\% confidence, which yields 615 cathode candidates.
-Among these, there are 15 Li-ion candidates, 30 Ca-ion candidates, 104 Na-ion candidates, 231 K-ion candidates, and 235 Mg-ion candidates as summarized in Table. \ref{tab:full_cathode_candidates}.
+Our starting point is the identified cathodes in Energy-GNoME \cite{DEANGELIS2025100605, de_angelis_energy-gnome_2024}, with 90\% average confidence level based on the AI-experts committee (see Ref.~\cite{de_angelis_energy-gnome_2024} for details), and restricting the screening to cathodes relevant for Li-, Na-, K-, Mg- and Ca-ion batteries, which yields 615 cathode candidates (\textit{Filter 0} in Fig.~\ref{fig:workflow}).